NCTM 2024, Chicago

 Numerical Computing with Data

-The slides for my presentation are available here, but they are insufficient on their own to really communicate the workshop.
-I try to give some additional context below, but oh boy am I tired.
+The slides for my presentation are available here, though they are insufficient on their own to really communicate the workshop.
+I try to give some additional context below.

 Since I started my career in 2006, right out of college, the single biggest most obvious missing piece in math education is computing.
 I don't mean computer science.
 I mean computing with computers in authentic ways.